Click “Get Started”

 We are a non-profit/social enterprise that operates through special government legislation allowing us to assist moderate-income Calgarians.
 We were created, and are still owned by, The City of Calgary although we operate completely independently.
 The way our program is designed allows us to continue helping more and more people.

 The banks require 5% of the purchase price of the home in the form of a down payment.
-You pay just $2,000.
-We loan the remainder to get you to the 5% (it’s basically 5% – $2,000).
-There is no interest on the loan!
+When you buy a home through Attainable Homes Calgary, you pay just $2,000.
+We loan the remainder of the down payment to get you to the 5% (it’s basically 5% – $2,000).
+There is no interest on the down payment loan!

 Qualifying for a mortgage is done by our banking/lending partners.
 Based on current interest rates and based on the lowest-priced home in our program, you would need a HOUSEHOLD income of at least $45,000 to qualify for a mortgage.